 Students accept and demonstrate personal responsibility for their education by becoming autonomous (self-directed) learners fully engaged in all aspects of the educational process and firmly connected to the school community.

 I will be a better student if I act on the following beliefs:

-Igniting Student Engagement: A Roadmap for Learning By John McCarthy
+Igniting Student Engagement: A Roadmap for Learning by John McCarthy

 The opening months of school are a time of optimism and new beginnings.
 Each school year’s start rejuvenates educators and students.
 Yet these feelings can quickly turn sour if we do not encourage students to find meaning in what we ask them to do.
-There are ways to engage learners into lessons and units.
+There are ways to engage learners in lessons and units.
 Here are three practices that, when incorporated by teachers, offer entry points for students to invest in their learning.

 Communicating authentic purpose to students is critical if we want their attention.
 Beyond the school walls, there is much that captures peoples’ notice — games, social media, entertainment, events, and friends.
-All of these often out-match the potential value of school curriculum.
+All of these often out-match the potential value of the school curriculum.
 Keeping learning real requires three easy steps:

 If You Engage Learners, They Will Take Over

 Each new school year is a crossroads of many travel options.
 Students drive their learning when we share the maps, empowering them to chart their way to the various unit destinations.
 Provide them a clear view to a purposeful outcome that has meaning to them, and they will want the wheel.
 They will invest the time and practice needed to become confident drivers.
-When they want control, our best option is to give them the keys.
+When they want to control, our best option is to give them the keys.
 There’s always the extra set of brakes available to us — but we should tap them only when needed.